u1-liquid/openpollslack-i18n/README.md

 - `add_number_emoji_to_choice` and `add_number_emoji_to_choice_btn`  if set to `true`; Number emoji (customizeable) will show in the vote option text / button
 - `show_help_link` if set to `false`; help link will be removed from poll
 - `show_command_info` if set to `false`; command that use to create poll will be removed

+## Override config by team
+WARNING: Poll that created using different config will stop working or not working correctly!

+If some of your team would like to using different config than what is on default.json you can use `/poll config write para_name value` (send in any chanel on team that you would like to override) please note that `/poll config` only work on user who install this app to Slack only.

 ## Modal

 - if `response_url` is not enable or not in using, user will get feedback if user can create poll in that channel or not (required `channels:read`,`groups:read`,`mpim:read`,`im:read` Permissions)

   ![Alt text](./assets/poll-ch-check-feedback.png?raw=true "poll-ch-check-feedback")